turingschool/curriculum/source/projects/mastermind.markdown

 ### 1. Fundamental Ruby & Style

 * 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
-* 3:  Application shows strong effort towards organization, content, and refactoring
+* 3:  Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.
 * 2:  Application runs but the code has many long methods (>8 lines) and needs significant refactoring
 * 1:  Application generates syntax error or crashes during execution